calmm-js/partial.lenses/README.md

 `L.toRamda(plens)` converts the given partial lens to a Ramda lens.
 Note that this does not change the behavior of the lens on undefined values.
-Also note that traverals are not compatible with Ramda.
+Also note that traversals are not compatible with Ramda.

 ### Traversal combinators and operations